uber/hermetic_cc_toolchain/README.md

 text surrounding the code snippets.
 This will save you hours of head scratching, I promise.

+# Project Origin

+This repository is based on Adam Bouhenguel's [bazel-zig-cc][ajbouh], then developed at `sr.ht/~motiejus/bazel-zig-cc` and finally moved to [github.com/uber](https://github.com/uber).
+Many thanks to Adam who built the very first functional version of Bazel and Zig integration.

+Previously communications were done in an email list; the past archive is in `mailing-list-archive.mbox`.
+It can be accessed like this:

+    mutt -f -R mailing-list-archive.mbox

 # Usage

 Add this to your `WORKSPACE`: